Chief Operating Officer

 Reynes has held a variety of executive positions in the health, science and technology nonprofit sectors, including vice president of international services at American Red Cross.
 There, she established the organization’s first grants-based approach to disaster response.
 Reynes was the first president of the Patient Access Network Foundation, a nonprofit organization supporting cancer and chronic disease patients.
 In this post, she established initial policies and procedures, cultivated donor relationships and developed a strategic plan.
 In the food sector, Reynes founded and built Julie’s Datery, a startup manufacturer and wholesaler of stuffed dates.
 She led all aspects of brand-building, finance and operations and expanded product availability to eight states and 85 stores in two years.

-Ms. Reynes has a B.S. in Business Management from the University of Maryland and an M.S. in Computer Information Systems from Boston University.
+Reynes has a bachelor’s degree in business management from the University of Maryland and a master’s degree in computer information systems from Boston University.

 Agriculture uses 70 percent of the world’s accessible freshwater.
 FFAR’s 2016-2018 Overcoming Water Scarcity Challenge Area addressed water use efficiency in agriculture by developing water conservation and reuse technologies, improving crop and livestock breeds, creating improved agronomic practices, increasing the social and economic tractability of conservation practices and enhancing the efficacy of Extension services.

 FFAR’s Sustainable Water Management Challenge Area builds on earlier work to increase water availability and water efficiency for agricultural use, reduces agricultural water pollution and develops water reuse technologies.

 FFAR’s 2016-2018 Healthy Soils, Thriving Farms Challenge Area increased soil health by building knowledge, fueling innovation, and enabling adoption of existing or new innovative practices that improve soil health.